karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 		end
 	end

-If we want to assign the singleton class to a variable, we can simply expose `self` from:
+If we want to assign the singleton class to a variable, we can simply expose `self`:

 	singleton = class << goku
 		self